timmyjose-compilers/tam-java/docs/tam_specification.md

 A code routine consists of instructions stored in the code segment.
 Control is transferred to the first instruction of the routine via a CALL or CALLI instruction.
 Control is then transferred back via a RETURN instruction.

-Consider the lifecycle of call of a typical procedure R:
+Consider the lifecycle of a typical procedure call of a procedure R:

   1. Immediately before the call, R's arguments (if any) must be at the stack top.